nytimes/library/README.md

 Library currently supports both Slack and Google Oauth methods.
 As Library sites are usually intended to be internal to a set of limited users, Oauth with your organization is strongly encouraged.
 To use Slack Oauth, specify your Oauth strategy in your `.env` file, like so:
 ```
-# Slack needs to be capitalized
+# Slack needs to be capitalized as per the Passport.js slack oauth docs http://www.passportjs.org/packages/passport-slack-oauth2/
 OAUTH_STRATEGY=Slack
 ```
 You will need to provide Slack credentials, which you can do by creating a Library Oauth app in your Slack workspace.
 After creating the app, save the app's `CLIENT_ID` and `CLIENT_SECRET` in your `.env` file: